-Her recent performance work include her original full-length solo performance Lost Lines based on archival and ethnographic research on familial personal and professional history.
-Lost Lines was performed as part of the Visiting Artist Series at Southern Illinois University at Carbondale (April 2012) and as the Plenary Performance at the International Congress of Qualitative Inquiry, (May 2012) and at the annual meeting of the National Communication Association, Orlando, Florida (November, 2012).
-Dr. Lockford is also a frequent narrator of audio books.
+Her recent performance work includes her original full-length solo performance Lost Lines based on archival and ethnographic research on familial personal and professional history.
+Lost Lines was performed as part of the Visiting Artist Series at Southern Illinois University at Carbondale (April 2012) and as the Plenary Performance at the International Congress of Qualitative Inquiry, (May 2012) and at the annual meeting of the National Communication Association, Orlando, Florida (November 2012).